QingYang6/RAPID-NRT-flood-maps-on-AWS/README.md

 ImageExtentLook_<CCCC>.jpeg<br />
 floodquicklook_<SAR_image_name>.jpeg<br />

 The global NRT flood maps are available at https://rapid-nrt-flood-maps.s3.amazonaws.com/index.html#Global_Flood_Event/.
-Data are grouped by the flood event name.
+Data are simply grouped by the corresponding event name.

 # Projection
 The data in GeoTIFF format use the WGS 1984 projection, is ideal for both analysis and mapping.